Canop/broot/website/src/conf_file.md

     br -H

-Some flags can be repeated: `-gg` shows only the files with a git status, and `-G` removes one level of git information (so with `default_flags: -gg`, `br -G` shows all files, with their git status).
+Some flags can be repeated: `-gg` shows only the files with a git status (hidden ones included), and `-G` removes one level of git information (so with `default_flags: -gg`, `br -G` shows all files, with their git status).

 # Special Paths